khidhirakmal/CoinBox/README.md

 the time to ensure that I am on the right track.
 My source of knowledge has been supplemented from stackoverflow, mozilla, ChatGPT and YouTube.

 ### Unsolved problems
-Cryptocurrencies: User should be able to all crpytocurrencies Header Overall Market: User should be able to see real-time overall market.
+Cryptocurrencies: User should be able to all crpytocurrencies.

+Header Overall Market: User should be able to see real-time overall market.

 NFT: Should be able to access more data when clicking on the NFT.

 Watchlist: User should be able to add cryptocurrencies and NFTs to favourites.

 ## APIs Used